couchbase-examples/rag-demo-llama-index/README.md

 This is a demo app built to chat with your custom PDFs using the vector search capabilities of Couchbase to augment the OpenAI results in a Retrieval-Augmented-Generation (RAG) model.

+> Note that you need Couchbase Server 7.6 or higher for Vector Search.

 ### How does it work?

 You can upload your PDFs with custom data & ask questions about the data in the chat box.